-The Online Masters Degree of the Department of Statistics is the same degree as the on-campus students receive, with exactly the same requirements (see below).
-Some online courses run concurrently with on-campus courses, and lectures are viewed as high quality recordings with features to stop or speed up the presentations and accompanied by relevant exercises.
-Many online courses are specially designed to take advantage of web learning and are not concurrent with an on-campus course.
+The Online Master’s Degree of the Department of Statistics is the same degree as the on-campus students receive, with exactly the same requirements (see below).
+Some online courses run concurrently with on-campus courses and lectures are viewed as high quality recordings with features to stop or speed up the presentations.
+Other online courses are specially designed to take advantage of web learning and are not concurrent with an on-campus course.
 In either case, online tools are used to facilitate interaction between instructors and students and to develop a vibrant community of online learners.
 You can find out more about how our online courses work here.

 The minimal requirements for entry are an undergraduate degree and coursework in calculus through multivariate calculus (comparable to MA 242) and linear algebra (comparable to MA 405).
 In the application process, your credentials (transcripts and personal statement) will be evaluated for determining acceptance into the Master of Statistics online degree program.
 Note that GRE scores are not required, but should be uploaded if they are available.